JeromeJGuay/dcs5/README.md

   ```

   - number_of_keys: The keys correspond to the grey circle on the board.
-  - key_to_mm_ratio: The distance in mm from one edge of a circle (larger one) to the next.
+  - key_to_mm_ratio: The distance in mm entre deux cercles (center to center).
-  - zero: The distance (mm) that would be the key 0 given that the first key on the board is key 1.
+  - zero: The position (in mm) of the left edge of the key #0 given that the first key on the board is key #1.
-  - detection_range: Offset on the left in mm for stylus detection.
+  - detection_range: Offset to the left in mm for stylus detection.
   - keys_layout: Ordered lists for the name of the top keys and the for the bottom keys.
 These names are used to map command.
     * Top:
     * Bottom: